ronsims2/trusty/documents/Writerside/topics/getting-started-with-trusty.md

 tru -l
 ```

-Get a specific note using its ID:
+Get a specific note using its ID.

 ```Shell
 tru -f 10